Hearing loss is a common

 Vitamin supplements, antioxidants for noise induced

 In experiments with guinea pigs, a combination of antioxidants -- vitamins A, C and E, plus magnesium -- seemed to protect the animals from noise-induced hearing loss.
 Dr. Colleen G. Le Prell, a researcher at the University of Michigan Hearing Research Institute in Ann Arbor, exposed guinea pigs to the decibel equivalent of a jet engine at take-off.
 One hour before the noise exposure and once-daily for 5 days after, the animals were given either the vitamin-magnesium combination, just one of the nutrients or a placebo supplement.
 In the end, animals given the antioxidant combo showed less hearing loss than the other groups did.
-Free Radical Biology & Medicine, May 1, 2007.
+Free Radical Biology and Medicine, 2007.

 Vitamin E and vitamin C in the treatment of idiopathic